cardano-scaling/CIPs/CIP-0164/README.md

 Note that by 2029, to compensate for Reserve depletion, the network would need to process approximately 36 TPS with average-sized transactions, requiring a transaction throughput of around 51 TxkB/s, roughly 20 times the current mainnet throughput.
-Leios's design would comfortably support this increased throughput while maintaining decentralization.
+Leios' design would comfortably support this increased throughput while maintaining decentralization.

-While the empirical evidence demonstrates Leios's performance capabilities, any protocol modification introduces new attack vectors and operational constraints that must be carefully assessed.
+While the empirical evidence demonstrates Leios' performance capabilities, any protocol modification introduces new attack vectors and operational constraints that must be carefully assessed.
 The following section examines potential security risks and practical constraints that inform deployment considerations.